 Our understanding of the universe is expanding in all directions, expanding outwards as we see more and more of the cosmos and inwardly as we learn more about the nano world.
 In the nano world the tools for capturing the action shots are improving but there are still a number of destinations we are unable to explore.
-Organic organisms - for example, influenza virus - are too delicate for the standard tools of nano exploration.
-Powerful x-rays and laser illumination used in modern microscopes simply disintegrate such delicacies.
-In these situations scientists have been turning to simulations - computer models - for answers.
-Until now, studying viruses has been challenging in laboratories, this new technology not only allows for greater offline research, it belies the complexity associated with simulating billions of particles in the correct conditions to create such simulations
+Organic organisms – for example, influenza virus – are too delicate for the standard tools of nano exploration :: Read the full article »»»»

 Satellites envelop our world like a web, another kind of world wide web.
 Proving to be indispensable for communications, scientific exploration and avoiding getting lost when shopping, they have become our eyes and ears in the sky, an essential part of everyday life.